dotWee/dotWee.github.io/README.md

 + Fully responsive, animated and built with intelligent HTML5 and CSS3.
 + Runs without any single f 'ing line of Javascript.
 Just pure HTML and CSS.
-+ Mobile layouts (tablets as well as phones, like for the Nexus 7 or iPhone 5) <br>
-are also in the stylesheets defined.
++ Mobile layouts (tablets as well as phones) are also in the stylesheets defined.

 ## Screenshots